• Home

 Setup: Core Infrastructure for Animation QA

-Before discussing tools and tests, the environment must be set up correctly.
+Before discussing tools and tests, the environment must be correct.
 Without proper setup, animation QA becomes unreliable by definition.

 If animations are tested only: